-Speaking as a summer camp director of 17 years, I hope all of the camp parents go through the same process in picking their child’s camp!
-In the hope of helping you pick the right camp for your child, I’ve come up with five bits of advice.
-First, please remember…
+As a summer camp director of 17 years, I’m uniquely qualified to advise parents on how to pick the right camp for your child, and I’ve come up with these five bits of advice.

 It’s a Partnership